Eligible Congressional Member Organization Handbook

 The ECMO Chair may authorize purchases of office equipment and software from the ECMO account.
 The CAO will manage the equipment inventory of the ECMO Chair according to the same regulations that apply to a Member Washington, DC office as outlined in the Guide To Outfitting and Maintaining an Office of the U.S. House of Representatives, with the following exceptions: (1) ECMOs may only acquire equipment on a onetime payment plan.
 (2) Committees may not transfer equipment to an ECMO Chair’s inventory.
 (3) During a transition, the succeeding ECMO Chair will inherit all the items assigned to the previous Chair's ECMO inventory.
 (4) Upon dissolution of the ECMO, the equipment assets of the ECMO transfer to the House.

-The Chairman of the Committee is authorized to make technical and conforming modifications to the ECMO Handbook, and to make other modifications with the concurrence of the Ranking Minority Member of the Committee and notification to all members of the Committee.
-In the event changes are made pursuant to this clause, the Chairman shall notify all ECMO offices by suitable means.
+The Chairperson of the Committee is authorized to make technical and conforming modifications to the ECMO Handbook, and to make other modifications with the concurrence of the Ranking Minority Member of the Committee and notification to all members of the Committee.
+In the event changes are made pursuant to this clause, the Chairperson shall notify all ECMO offices by suitable means.

 Resolved further, that the Chairperson of the Committee on House Administration, with the concurrence of the Ranking Minority Member, to waive certain provisions of these regulations as they may deem necessary and shall notify the other Members of the Committee when such a waiver is made.